roboconf/roboconf.github.io/en/developer-guide/roboconf-model.md

 3. Conversion Errors
 4. Runtime Model Errors
 5. Projects Errors (if files are missing, such as the application descriptor)
+6. Recipes Errors (related to scripts or Puppet modules as an example)
+7. Commands Errors (related to Roboconf commands)
+8. Rules Errors (related the autonomic)
-6. Execution Errors (not yet setup in the code, but for runtime errors)
+9. Execution Errors (not yet setup in the code, but for runtime errors)

 The *ErrorCode* class aims at centralizing every error information.
 This should help to create a catalog of errors for production environments.